palisades-lakes/multimethod-experiments/docs/benchmarks.md

 4. Except for `diameter`, using a specialized `Signature` dispatch value in place of a `PersistentVector` reduces the overhead by roughly a quarter.
+`diameter` dispatches on a single `Class`, so in that case `hashmaps` and `signatures` are identical --- the differences in the results expose the limits on the benchmark accuracy.

 5. Providing a `:hierarchy false` option gets us to 3-8% of the overhead of Clojure 1.8.0, in the best cases.